mobiletest2016/machine-learning-articles/articles/what-is-a-variational-autoencoder-vae.md

 ### How classic autoencoders map input to the latent space

 To illustrate the point, I've trained a classic autoencoder where the encoded state has only 2 dimensions.
 This allows us to plot digits with Matplotlib.
-Do note that going from 784 to 2 dimensions is a substantial reduction and will likely lead to too much information loss than strictly necessary (indeed, the loss value stalled at around \[latex\]\\approx 0.25\[/latex\], while in a similar network a loss of \[latex\]\\approx 0.09\[/latex\] could be achieved).
+Do note that going from 784 to 2 dimensions is a substantial reduction and will likely lead to too much information loss than strictly necessary (indeed, the loss value stalled at around $\\approx 0.25$, while in a similar network a loss of $\\approx 0.09$ could be achieved).

 The plot of our encoded space - or latent space - looks as follows.
 Each color represents a class: